Candidate Key in DBMS

-In this section we will discuss the candidate key, key in DBMS, candidate key in dbms, super key, the difference between super key vs candidate key, how to find candidate key in dbms, and some examples of candidate key in dbms
+Candidate Key in DBMS is an essential concept in database design and is used to ensure the accuracy and consistency of data stored in a database.
+Here, we will discuss the candidate key, key in DBMS, candidate key in dbms, super key, the difference between super key vs candidate key, how to find candidate key in dbms, and some examples of candidate key in dbms.
+Whether you are a beginner or an experienced database developer, understanding candidate keys is crucial for creating effective and robust database systems.

-Define Key in DBMS
+Key in DBMS

-What is Candidate Key ?
+What is Candidate Key in DBMS?

-A candidate key is a subset of a super key or a set of one or more attributes that can uniquely identify a tuple (row) in a relation (table) in a relational database.
-A relation can have multiple candidate keys, but at least one is required.
-A candidate key that is chosen to uniquely identify the tuples in a relation is called the primary key.
+Candidate Key in DBMS is a subset of a super key or a set of one or more attributes that can uniquely identify a tuple (row) in a relation (table) in a relational database.
+A relation in a database can possess multiple candidate keys, although it must have at least one.
+Among these candidate keys, one is selected to uniquely identify the records in the relation and is referred to as the primary key.

-Define Candidate Key in DBMS:
+Define Candidate Key in DBMS

-A candidate key in a database management system (DBMS) is a set of one or more attributes that uniquely identifies a tuple (i.e., a row) in a relation (i.e., table).
-In other words, it is a column or set of columns that can be used to identify each row in a table.
-A relation can have multiple candidate keys, and one of them is chosen as the primary key, which is used to enforce the integrity constraints of the relation and to create relationships with other relations.
+In a database management system (DBMS), a candidate key is a set of one or more attributes within a table that can uniquely identify each record or row in that table.
+This means that no two records can have the same values for all the attributes in the candidate key.
+A table can have multiple candidate keys, but at least one of them must be selected as the primary key to uniquely identify each record in the table.
 Candidate keys are also used to create indexes, which are used to speed up the retrieval of data from the database.

-Example of Candidate Key in DBMS:
+Example of Candidate Key in DBMS

 Set of Super Keys Obtained